Why Choose a Transtherm Wine Cabinet?

 The key to achieving a good cellar is to ensure that it is insulated as well as possible.
 The better the insulation, the less the compressor will start and the less it will burn the humidity inside.

-Contrary to popular belief, a cabinet does not produce humidity, but a good cabinet will be designed to avoid drying it.
+Contrary to popular belief, a wine cabinet does not produce humidity, but a good cabinet will be designed to avoid drying it.

 With Transtherm, the walls are nearly 7 cm thick, which is equivalent to 2,5 metres of earth or 4 metres of concrete.